-Because investments in bonds offer regular coupon payments, they often appeal to investors looking for a regular income stream.
-Because the prices of bonds tend to move less sharply than equities, they are sometimes regarded as a safer haven from market turbulence.
+Investments in bonds often appeal to investors looking for a regular income stream because they offer regular coupon payments.
+The prices of bonds tend to move less sharply than equities, so they are sometimes regarded as a safer haven from market turbulence.
 Like all investments, however, bonds are not risk-free - the price of bonds is generally affected by changes in interest rates and inflation, and because they are debt instruments there is a risk that an issuer might run into financial difficulties and fail to meet these obligations, which is called a ‘default’.
 The likelihood of this happening will depend on the financial strength of the issuer.

 When you invest in a bond fund, your charity’s money is pooled with other investors’ money and invested in a wide range of individual bonds with different coupons and maturity dates according to the investment parameters of the fund.
 This diversification helps to reduce your charity’s investment risk as you aren’t reliant on the fortunes of a single company or government.

-Because bond funds invest in a number of different bonds - all with different coupons and maturity dates - they can’t promise a fixed return and so instead aim for a target return.
-If you invest in a bond fund the income your charity receives is called the ‘yield’.
+Because bond funds invest in a number of different bonds - all with different coupons and maturity dates - they can’t promise a fixed return and so instead may aim for a target return.
+If you invest in a bond fund the income you receive is called the ‘yield’.
 The ‘distribution yield’ gives an indication of the amount of income that is expected to be distributed over the next 12 months, expressed as a percentage of the current fund price less fees and charges.

 The value of investments will fluctuate, which will cause fund prices to fall as well as rise and you may not get back the original amount you invested.
 We are unable to give financial advice.
 If you are unsure about the suitability of your investment, speak to your financial adviser.